-The symbol mark and recycling systems described below apply to EU countries and do not apply to countries in other areas of the world.
+NOTE: This symbol and recycle system are applied only to EU countries and not applied to the countries in the other area of the world.

-Your product is designed and manufactured with high quality materials and components which can be recycled and/or reused.
+Your SANYO product is designed and manufactured with high quality materials and components which can be recycled and reused.

-The symbol mark means that electrical and electronic equipment, batteries and accumulators, at their end-of-life, should be disposed of separately from your household waste.
+This symbol means that electrical and electronic equipment, at their end-of-life, should be disposed of separately from your household waste.